 Fostering Opportunities in Rural Southern Areas

-Funded by USAID, Pathfinder’s FORSA project, which means opportunity in Arabic, works to provide immediate job opportunities for young men and women in rural areas.
-These youth will aid in dissemination of improved health information, support health-seeking behavior, and facilitate access to quality health services for Egypt’s most vulnerable populations.
-FORSA also works to build the capacity of women and to provide them with in-kind support to start their own microenterprises, thus helping alleviate poverty.
-To reach its goals, the FORSA project will partner with six NGOs and 75 community-based organizations to train and employ a total of 1,400 youth, of which more than 90 percent will be women aged 18–30 years.
+FORSA which means 'opportunity' in Arabic, provides immediate job opportunities for young men and women in rural areas.
+These youth then share health information with their communities, support health-seeking behavior, and facilitate access to quality health services for Egypt’s most vulnerable populations.
+FORSA also empowers women with in-kind support to start their own microenterprises, thus alleviating poverty.
+To reach its goals, the FORSA project partners with six local NGOs and 75 community-based organizations to train and employ a total of 1,400 young people, of which more than 90 percent are women aged 18–30 years.

 In a year of remarkable achievement, including Pathfinder’s landmark victory at the US Supreme Court and our return to Bangladesh with a $53.8 million project, what was most exciting?
 The answer—integration—is the theme of Pathfinder’s 2013 Annual Report.

-I Know, I Decide is a project jointly implemented by Pathfinder in collaboration with the Egyptian Family Planning Association designed to provide comprehensive sexual and reproductive health information to young people in ten governorates.
+I Know, I Decide is designed to provide comprehensive sexual and reproductive health information to young people in ten governorates of Egypt.

 Guided by principles set by the 1994 International Conference on Population and Development Programme, Pathfinder is conducting two interventions that support sexual and reproductive health and rights in Egypt.

 Named after the Arabic word for "integration," Takamol promoted an integrated model for strengthening maternal and child health, family planning, and reproductive health services.